GiorgiMakharadze/horror-stories-project/README.md

 ## How To Install and Run
 Go to Netlify Link or Download files and in terminal write npm install and than npm run dev.
-If you Use Netlify you can't use comment feature,because There is no database at this time for comments!
+If you Use Netlify you can't use comment feature,because There is no database at this time for comments I plan to add Mongodb Database soon!
 If you download and run in your server you can use comments feature.